 Try to lower cortisol by practicing stress-reducing methods like deep breathing, yoga, taking up a hobby, or reading.

 5. Don’t limit your calories or restrict foods, and get enough healthy fats

 Healthy fats are really important to hormone levels.
 Pay close attention to your intake of polyunsaturated fats.
 These are found in both plants and animal products.
 You can get more by eating plenty of salmon, nuts, seeds, and healthy vegetable oils.

 Are there replacement options I can discuss with my doctor?

 If you’re interested in progesterone replacement, you have options.
 Progesterone comes in many forms, from compounded creams to troches dissolved under the tongue to oral micronized progesterone pills, or prometrium.

 Progesterone replacement should have an identical chemical structure to what your body naturally produces.
+It should be bioidentical.
 The choice that’s right for you depends on your goals, lifestyle, and other considerations.
-But, if you struggle with insomnia, bring it up to your doc.
-Taking prometrium at night may help you catch some much-needed rest.

 Contraceptives are sometimes sold as a way to regulate an irregular cycle.
 Know this: many of these options contain progestin.
 Progestin isn’t bio-identical to the progesterone your body produces.
 And just as importantly, its pros and cons aren’t identical, either.
 Before you make a decision, go over the benefits of each with your provider.